Eastern Goldfields Railway: Upgrades

 In November 2005, funding was announced to extend eight crossing loops to accommodate 1800 m trains at Bodallin, Darrine, Wallaroo, Lake Julia, Grass Valley, Bungulla, Booraan and Seabrook, and replace the final 76 km of timber sleepers with concrete sleepers.

 Services

 Transwa's MerredinLink and Prospector services from Perth to Merredin and Kalgoorlie traverse the line as does Journey Beyond's Indian Pacific to Sydney.
-Other named trains to previously use the line were The Westland, The Kalgoorlie and the Trans-Australian.
+Other named trains to previously use the line were The Westland and The Kalgoorlie.

 Intrastate and interstate freight services are operated by Aurizon, Mineral Resources, Pacific National and SCT Logistics.
 CBH Group operate grain trains.